leejhhh/suis-antigen-prevalence/README_EN.md

 |Main tools|BLAST+ 2.15 · Python 3.10 (pandas · Biopython) |
 |Runtime|< 2 min on 8 threads (Intel i7-12700, Ubuntu 22.04)|

-† Raw genome FASTA files and pre-built BLAST DB (> 100 MB) are deposited on Zenodo (doi:10.5281/zenodo.XXXXXXX) and are **not** stored in this repository.

 ## 2 ▪ Quick Start
 ### 2.1 Run with Docker (zero setup)